What to Know About Magic Erasers

 - Temperature insulation (protect against hot or cold temperatures)

 Melamine foam is made of a mix of hard and soft structures, hydrogen, carbon and nitrogen, which combine to combat stains without harming the surface underneath.
-Melamine foam has been manufactured since the late 20th century, most notably by BASF of Germany under the name Basotect, and it was discovered in the early 21st century to be an effective cleaning tool.
+Melamine foam has been manufactured since the late 20th century and it was discovered in the early 21st century to be an effective cleaning tool.

 How Do Magic Erasers Work?